 It's not just your website where you're in control of image alt text.
-You can also add alt text to the images you upload to Twitter.
+You can also add alt text to the images and animated gifs you upload to Twitter.

 Tips for writing 'good' alt text

 Adding useful alt text to images is one of the easiest ways to make your website more accessible.
-But it's not necessarily an easy thing to master – and can harm accessibility if done poorly.
-No alt text is often better than bad (i.e. annoying or meaningless) alt text.
+But it's not necessarily an easy thing to get the hang of – and can even harm accessibility if done poorly.
+No alt text is better than bad (i.e. annoying or meaningless) alt text.

 Here're some tips to help you get it right:

 Describe the content of the image without editorialising.
-Say what you see – and don't make assumptions about ethnicity or gender; about what's happening out of shot; about a subject's motivations etc.
+Say what you see – and don't make assumptions about ethnicity, gender, what's happening out of shot, a subject's motivations etc.